creativetechnologylab/generative-ai-workshop/slides/slides.md

 - Etc...

 ---
+# Image Generation I
-# Image Generation: Diffusion Models
+## Diffusion Models

 ---
 # Diffusion Models

-- trained on lots of data (in the millions)
+- trained on lots of images (in the millions)
 - prompt-driven
 - designed to generate _anything_ (although if the model hasn't seen very many examples of the thing you're asking for, the more it's going to 'hallucinate')